 To gain health benefits from coconut oil, it's not just about eating it and that's all about it.

 Of course, eating coconut oil is one way to improve your immunity.
-But you can leverage the health-promoting properties of coconut oil to the fullest potential to take your health to a higher level.
+But you can leverage the health-promoting properties of coconut oil to the fullest potential and take your health to a higher level.
 How?

 Let me show you.